ryantobin77/0340_EMS_iOS/Readme.md

 ```
 #### Adding data to the backend
 1. Navigate to http://127.0.0.1:8000/admin/ in your browser
+2. Login to the admin page with your superuser credentials
-2. Create a Specialty Center
+3. Create a Specialty Center
-3. Optionally Create a Diversion
+4. Optionally Create a Diversion
-4. Create a Hospital
+5. Create a Hospital
-5. Navigate to http://127.0.0.1:8000/hospitals/ in your browser to see you data in a Json format
+6. Navigate to http://127.0.0.1:8000/hospitals/ in your browser to see your data in a Json format

 ### Running the iOS App
 1. Make sure the backend is running